 At its core, Autohome is a content platform delivering comprehensive content to automobile consumers through its websites, autohome.com.cn and che168.com, and associated mobile apps.
 This content is both professionally generated, user-generated, and (increasingly) interactive covering the entire car purchase and ownership cycle.

 The company was founded in 2005 by entrepreneur Li Xiang.
 Li identified a gap in the market when he wanted to buy a car but couldn’t find any useful information online to guide his decision.
 So he started a website himself.
-By focusing relentlessly on helping consumers finding the right car, being extremely frugal, and funding growth entirely from retained earnings, Autohome grew quickly into a massive content platform.
+By focusing relentlessly on helping consumers find the right car, being extremely frugal, and funding growth entirely from retained earnings, Autohome grew quickly into a massive content platform.
 Together with its interactive community, this groundwork has made Autohome the most popular online auto content among Chinese internet users and one of the most preferred platforms for automakers and dealers to conduct their marketing and advertising campaigns.
-By the end of fiscal year 2019, Autohome had over 110 million registered users in its user community and the daily active site-wide user count by the latest figures showed 42.1 million.
+By the end of the fiscal year 2019, Autohome had over 110 million registered users in its user community and the daily active site-wide user count by the latest figures showed 42.1 million.

 In recent years, the company’s competitive strategy has been to transform this content-led vertical media business into a full data and technology-driven automotive eco-platform.
 Let’s dive further into what this means.